dpedwards/dotnet-core-blockchain-payment-solution/README.md

 A blockchain is a growing list of records, called blocks.
 The blocks are linked using cryptography and each block contains a cryptographic hash of the previous block, transaction data, and a timestamp.

 There are two solutions:
-- BlockChain
+- BlockChain with port :43211
-- BlockChain Client
+- BlockChain Client with port :5000

 :sparkles: See what`s new in the [CHANGELOG](CHANGELOG.md).